 Additional financial aid and sponsorship information is available at:

 California State University, Northridge (CSUN) is a participating member of the Western Undergraduate Exchange (WUE), a program of the Western Interstate Commission for Higher Education (WICHE).
 Through WUE, students in western states and two U.S. insular areas may enroll in two-year and four-year, undergraduate college programs at a reduced tuition level (150 percent of the institution's regular resident tuition).

 If you are a resident of one of the WUE participating member states or insular areas and you are interested in attending CSUN at the reduced tuition level, please:

 - Review eligibility requirements and conditions for enrollment

-- Complete the WUE Contract Form
+- Complete and submit the WUE Contract Form

 For more information including a list of participating states, the insular areas, and the contract form, see WUE at CSUN.